 “FESI.”
 If you’re a particular type of scientist, iron monosilicide might jump to mind.
 But if you’re a AAAS Science & Technology Policy fellow, it’s more likely you’ll think “Foundation for Energy Security and Innovation.”
 FESI is the first nonprofit foundation created for the Department of Energy (DOE) to spur public-private partnerships designed to jumpstart the development of innovative technologies and bypass traditional hurdles such as long development timelines and shifting regulations.

-Like many significant programs and pieces of legislation over the past half century, STPF fellows were on the scene – over a span of years.
-These STPF fellows (sponsored by partner societies) were among those who made important contributions to the ideation in 2016 to the passage in 2022 of FESI in the recent CHIPS and Science Act of 2022:
+Like many significant programs and pieces of legislation over the past half century, STPF fellows were on the scene -- over a span of years -- and engaged in bipartisan collaboration.
+Sponsored by partner societies, these fellows were among those who made important contributions to the ideation in 2016 to the passage in 2022 of FESI in the recent CHIPS and Science Act of 2022:

 Leah Rubin Shen, 2015-16 Congressional Science & Engineering Fellow, American Chemical Society.
 Shen later became a member of Sen. Chris Coons’s staff.